“ASCII Armor” #

 and-----END PGP PUBLIC KEY BLOCK-----

-) - A regular base64 encoded section of the data
+) - A base64 encoded block of data

 - Historically, a CRC24 checksum of the data block (in this example, the fragment